VoxeLibre/VoxeLibre/README.txt

 Info for programmers
 --------------------
-You find interesting and useful infos in API.txt.
+You find interesting and useful infos in API.md.

 License of media (textures and sounds)
 --------------------------------------